Terms and Conditions for the Supply of Services

 4.1 If any of these terms are violated, the Third-Party Suppliers reserve the right to remove or suspend any account without prior notice.

-1.2 The Supplier shall use reasonable endeavours to respond to all support requests within one hour.
+1.2 The Supplier shall use reasonable endeavors to respond to all support requests within one hour.
 Response times may vary depending on the complexity of enquiry and current support request volumes.

 3.1 The Supplier shall offer enhanced service levels such as Silver, Gold and Platinum Website Support Packages for an additional cost, as specified by the Customer in the relevant Scope of Work.